basecamp/handbook/benefits-and-perks.md

 37signals offers a $400,000 life insurance/AD+D policy to all staff through MetLife.
 The company pays 100% of the premium.
 You’re eligible for coverage on your first day of employment, and it’s terminated automatically on your final day of employment.
 Open enrollment is in November every year, and participants are auto-enrolled at that time.

+### Short Term Disability Insurance

+37signals provides a MetLife short-term disability policy to all US employees, at no cost to the employee.
+The policy may replace up to 70% of your salary on a weekly basis, for up to 12 weeks and up to $3,000 per week.
+There is a 7-calendar-day waiting period when you become ill or injured.

+You’re eligible for coverage on your first day of employment, and the policy will be terminated on your final day of employment.

+More information about the policy and filing claims can be found [in Basecamp](https://3.basecamp.com/2914079/buckets/28168307/vaults/6902906404).

 ## Retirement Plan

 Our retirement plan for US employees is with Vanguard.
 37signals matches 100% of what you contribute, up to 6% of your salary.
 You are eligible to enroll in the 401K plan with your first paycheck.